 Instructions

-- Allow the egg to brown along the egg white's edges.
+- Fry the Egg: Heat a small frying pan or the cleaned-out saucepan on medium-high heat with oil.
+Then fry the egg undisturbed.
+Allow the egg to brown along the edges of the egg's white.
 The egg will be done when the egg white is cooked through.
 You will see dried-up sunken dips where the bubbles were on the egg white.
-Refer to the recipe picture for more detail.

 Notes